 The list you're viewing has a variety of people, like Joseph DeFede and Dino Cellini, in it.While this isn't a list of all male mafiosos, it does answer the questions "Who are the most famous male mafiosos?" and "Who are the best male mafiosos?"

-Alphonse Gabriel "Al" Capone was an American gangster who attained fame during the Prohibition era.
-His seven-year reign as crime boss ended when he was 33 years old.
-Born in the borough of Brooklyn in New York City to Italian immigrants, Capone was a Five Points Gang member who became a bouncer in organized crime premises such as brothels.
-In his early twenties, he moved to Chicago and became bodyguard and trusted factotum for Johnny Torrio, head of a criminal syndicate that illegally supplied alcohol and that was politically protected through the Unione Siciliana.
-A conflict with the North Side Gang was instrumental in Capone's rise and fall.
-Torrio went into retirement after North Side ...more on Wikipedia
+Alphonse Gabriel "Al" Capone was an American who attained fame during the Prohibition era.
+His seven-year reign as boss ended when he was 33 years old.
+Born in the borough of Brooklyn in New York City to Italian immigrants, Capone was a Five Points Gang member.
+In his early twenties, he moved to Chicago and became bodyguard and trusted factotum for Johnny Torrio, head of a syndicate that supplied alcohol and that was politically protected through the Unione Siciliana.
+A conflict with the North Side Gang was instrumental in Capone's rise and fall. ...more on Wikipedia

 Birthplace: New York City, New York, United States of America